kristian-lange-tw/JATOS_docs_v3/pages/Restricting-study-flow.md

 If you want to prevent this behaviour uncheck the box.
 If a participant reloads the page, they will see an error message.
 Then the study run will be finished and put to state FAIL.
 Since each component properties has their own _Allow reload_ checkbox it can be defined differently for each component, e.g. reloading is allowed in the introduction but is prohibited in the actual experiment.

 **Hint**: You should tell your workers in your study description if you disable reloads, in order to prevent them from accidentally pressing the reload button and failing your study.
-Consider also adding a warning (a pop-up window) informing participants that they will not be able to continue with the study.
+Consider also adding a warning (e.g. a pop-up) informing participants that they will not be able to continue with the study.

 **Another hint**: The [unchecked] _Allow reload_ and the [checked] _Linear study flow_ properties can be combined to achieve a strictly increasing study flow.